elasticio/csv-component/README.md

 * Header inherits names of keys from the input message;
 * Payload will store data from Values of relevant Keys (Columns).

+Requirements:

+* The inbound message is an JSON Object;
+* This JSON object has plain structure without nested levels.
+Otherwise, the error message will be thrown: `Inbound message should be a plain Object.
+At least one of entries is not a primitive type`.

 The keys of an input JSON will be published as the header in the first row.
 For each incoming event, the value for each header will be `stringified` and written as the value